-London's sporting calendar has long been advertised by London Transport.
+London's sporting calendar has long been advertised by Transport for London.
 Leading designers, illustrators and artists of the twentieth century took pride in designing posters for major annual events, such as Cup Finals, the Boat Race and Wimbledon Tennis Championships.
 Local football, rugby and cricket fixtures were also showcased to publicise how easy it was to reach sporting venues by public transport.

 Our collection of London Transport Museum posters are not only wonderful mementos of London’s past, but they showcase British illustrative design at its best.
 Here are a few popular pieces from the collection and the stories behind them.